-FAO Specification 612/OD (June 2009) (Note 1)
+FAO Specification 612 / OD (December 2018) \

-This specification, which is PART ONE of this publication, is based on an evaluation of data submitted by the manufacturer whose name is listed in the evaluation report (612/2009).
-It should be applicable to relevant products of these manufacturers but it is not an endorsement of those products, nor a guarantee that they comply with the specifications.
+This specification, which is PART ONE of this publication, is based on an evaluation of data submitted by the manufacturers whose name are listed in the evaluation reports (612/2009 & 612/2018.1).
+It should be applicable to relevant products of this manufacturer but it is not an endorsement of those products, nor a guarantee that they comply with the specifications.
 The specification may not be appropriate for the products of other manufacturers.
-The evaluation report (612/2009) as PART TWO forms an integral part of this publication.
+The evaluation report (612/2009 & 612/2018.1) as PART TWO form an integral part of this publication.

-The material shall consist of a stable suspension of fine particles of technical indoxacarb complying with the requirements of FAO specification 612/TK.in the form of a white to off-white viscous liquid with a faint sweet odour, in a non-aqueous fluid together with suitable formulants.
-After shaking or stirring of the sample, the material shall be homogeneous (Note 2).
+The material shall consist of a stable suspension of fine particles of technical indoxacarb complying with the requirements of FAO specification 612/TK (December 2018) in the form of a white to off-white viscous liquid with a faint sweet odour, in a non-aqueous fluid together with suitable formulants.
+After shaking or stirring of the sample, the material shall be homogeneous (Note 1).

-2.1 Identity tests (612/OD/M/1 Note 3)
+2.1 Identity tests (612/OD/M/2, CIPAC Handbook N, p.
+79) (Note 2)